trevormartin/yelpdatasetchallenge/README.md

 DataAnalysis  | R | 1

 Note that the actual data must be downloaded from Yelp directly and then placed in the appropriate directories before these scripts can be run.

+The website created for this project can be found at: http://www.goodfoodbadservice.com.
+Website code available in the /web/ folder.